-H112: Deformation, deterioration, etc. If the rails suffer deformations due to wear and deterioration, there would be problems fitting the wheels to the rails, which would prevent the pod from entering or leaving the station.
+H112: Deformation, deterioration, etc. If the rails suffer deformations due to wear and deterioration, there would be problems fitting the wheels to the rails, which would prevent the vehicle from entering or leaving the station.
 This is a moderate-severity risk.
 The probability of occurrence is remote.

-2.13.7.
-Joints in the tube
+3.15.7 Joints in the tube

 H113: Tube joints failure.
-The joints of the different sections of the tube can be damaged causing the tube deformation and, consequently, pod and tube to touch each other.
+The joints of the different sections of the tube can be damaged causing the tube deformation and, consequently, vehicle and tube to touch each other.
 It is a risk of critical severity.
 The probability of occurrence is remote.

-2.13.8.
-Wires
+3.15.8 Wires